 - 30+" (Widescreen): 3840x2160 or 4096x2160 (UHD or 4K)

 A good way to tell which type of coating will work best for your LCD monitor is to do a small test where the computer is going to be used.
-Take a small piece of glass such as a picture frame and place it where the monitor would be with the lighting that will be used when the computer is.
+Take a small piece of glass such as a picture frame and place it where the monitor would be and set the lighting how it will be when the computer is used.
 If you see a lot of reflections or glare off the glass, it is best to get an anti-glare coated screen.
 If you don't have the reflections and glare, then a glossy screen will work fine.

 Contrast ratios are a big marketing tool by the manufacturers and one that is not easy for consumers to grasp.
 Essentially, this is the measurement of the difference in brightness from the darkest to brightest portion on the screen.
 The problem is that this measurement will vary throughout the screen.
 This is due to the slight variations in the lighting behind the panel.
 Manufacturers will use the highest contrast ratio they can find on a screen, so it is very deceptive.
 Basically a higher contrast ratio will mean that the screen will tend to have deeper blacks and brighter whites.
 Look for the typical contrast ratio which is around 1000:1 rather than dynamic numbers that is often in the millions to one.